Exerra/node-musickit-api/docs/README.md

 ## TODO
 This section will focus on things that are in my TODO

-### Handling missing parameters
-Currently there is no error handling for missing parameters (yes yes, shame on me), so I will try to make up for it.

 ### Adding personalized routes
 Currently ${package} doesn't support personalized routes (api.music.apple.com/v1/me)